top of page

 dumplings on a plate

-Siberians love to garnish their dumplings with Russian-style mustard or vinegar.
+Siberians love to garnish their dumplings with mustard or vinegar.
 I grew up by eating pelmeni or vareniki (Ukrainian dumplings), at least once a week.
 It was so popular in my family.
 My sister served pelmeni with a simple vinegar-based sauce.
 To this day, this sauce is still my favorite.
 It reminds me of my childhood.

 Pelmeni can be made with a mold, or by hand, and I will go over the second option in detail.
 When you make it by hand, you have no leftover dough scraps.

-Living in Ukraine, I never met one person who couldn’t make pelmeni.
+Living in Ukraine, I never met one person who couldn’t make dumplings.
 I think the technique of how to pinch dumplings comes with mother's milk.
 I was probably 5 when I started making dumplings with my mom.
 She has always been known as a very patient person.
 So, let’s take a look at this super easy and tasty recipe.

 Prep Time: 45 minutes